InstaPy/InstaPy/README.md

 ```

 If you have **followed** any of those 3 _text analysis_ combinations:
-It will first _analyze comments' content_ and if it _is appropriate_, then it will _be_ liked, _then_ replied.
+It will first _analyze comments' content_ and if it _is appropriate_, then it will _first_ like, _then_ will reply to it.
-All those inappropriate comments will neither be liked, nor replied.
+All those inappropriate comments will neither be liked, nor replied to.

 If you have **not followed** any of those 3 _text analysis_ combinations OR **misconfigured** them:
 Comments' content will _not be able to be analyzed_ and that's why _no any comments will be_ replied.